 Tick Bite SOS

 I moved to Bega shire, south NSW in 2021.
 Since then, I’ve had total 11 new tick bites.
-Nine of them led to infections, and one nearly killed me due to inappropriate removal.
-My immune system has been compromised at the time of bites, which definitely contributed to developing tick borne infections.
+Nine of them led to infections, and one nearly killed me due to neurotoxin released from inappropriate removal.

 This experience pushed me to dig deep into the tick issue—how to avoid them, treat bites properly, and help others do the same.
 I’ve been supporting locals with tick bites ever since.
 I’ve seen everything from mild reactions to really serious ones.
 You quickly learn what works and what doesn’t.